JustinInCoding/BullseyeSwiftUI/README.md

 - use random (find in swift standard library) to generate the target value
 - use unit test to check the main logic of the game whether the points is calculated right
 - use Test-Driven Development to test the Game’s points method
+- use padding, background, Color to make button look good

 ## Features